uipf/uipf-sfm-pmvs/README.md

     apt-get install libclapack-dev libf2c2-dev

-The above packages are not available on Debian 8, you can install them anyway by running `sudo install-libclapack.sh`.
-This will load packages from Debian 9 which are compatible with Debian 8.
+The above packages are not available on Debian 8 and Ubuntu 14.04, you can install them anyway with the following scripts.
+Running `install-libclapack.sh` on Debian will load packages from Debian 9 which are compatible with Debian 8.
+For Ubunu you can use `install-libclapack-ci.sh` which will create backport packages from Ubuntu 16.10.
+However it is generally recommended and easier to install using the precompiled binaries.

 cmake will patch and install pmvs.
 Patches are needed to compile it on a 64bit system.